davim00/Linux-Portable-Game-Station/README.md

 ***

-A set of configurations for EmulationStation and RetroArch on Windows that can be installed on a USB or portable hard drive.
+A set of configurations for EmulationStation and RetroArch on Linux that can be installed on a USB or portable hard drive.
+Forked from the Windows version by HerbFargus ([https://github.com/HerbFargus/Portable-Game-Station](https://github.com/HerbFargus/Portable-Game-Station)).